AI agent guardrails compared by enforcement layer

 Layer 2: Runtime authorization

 Veto intercepts tool calls before execution.
 Evaluates against policy.
 Allows, denies, or routes to human approval.
-This is where you prevent unauthorized actions.
+This is where you block unauthorized governed calls.

 Layer 3: Output validation